bbqz007/zhelper/media/README.md

 ## **Reader** and **Writer** wrappers to libjpeg, libpng, ffmpeg.

-the thinking comes from imread and imwrite of opencv.
+the idea comes from imread and imwrite of opencv.

 **Reader** load file( or protocol source), and read the decoded pixel format (or color space) frame(s).